RyanFleck/Manuals/content/tools/adf.md

 ![The relationship between **data sets**, **activities**, and **pipelines**. [microsoft.com](https://learn.microsoft.com/en-us/azure/data-factory/concepts-pipelines-activities?tabs=data-factory)](/images/azure/datafactorycomps.png)

-# Weird ADF Limitations
+# Weird, Wild, and Wacky Limitations

-As this technology is built on a foundation of other technologies (Synapse, Spark, etc) there are a handful of strange limitations that must be considered when applying a data factory in your solution architectures.
+As this technology is built on a foundation of other technologies (Synapse, Spark, etc) there are a handful of strange limitations that must be considered when applying a data factory in your solution architectures. **Most of these are not clearly stated at the top of their respective documentation pages**, usually being (intentionally?) pushed to the *very end*.

 - The **Lookup Activity** supports a max of 5000 rows or 4mb of data returned